-You all know that I love me some chocolate.
-Since Valentines is around the corner, what better way to show your love than with a decadent chocolate cake with veggies in it?
+You all know that I love chocolate.
+Since Valentine’s is around the corner, what better way to show your love than with a decadent chocolate cake with veggies in it?

-Not only are you proving your love in the best way possible (by making a chocolate cake from scratch) but you’re also ensuring that whoever gets to indulge in this cake gets a good serving of vegetables in.
+Not only are you proving your love in the best way possible (by making a chocolate cake from scratch) but you’re also ensuring that whoever gets to indulge in this cake gets a good serving of vegetables.

-I of all people love sneaking in vegetables in foods.
-Especially since I have the pickiest eater in the world.
-My toddler.
+I of all people love sneaking vegetables into foods.
+Especially since I have the pickiest eater in the world – my toddler.

 She only likes mac and cheese, pizza, bread, and sugar.
 If you were wondering if my kids ate Keto too, there is your answer.

 As soon as that girl sees anything green, she bolts.
 My 1-year old on the other hand will eat anything, she is like a garbage disposal.
-God love her.
+God loves her.

 The one thing that both of them love regardless of their different eating habits is this Chocolate Cake.